Junki Kono: 2022–present: Solo activities and acting debut

 In April 2022, he had a regular role as a student on NHK-E's Hangul!
 Navi, a Korean learning show.
 In May, Kono co-wrote the song "Touch!" for JO1's second studio album Kizuna, and was featured alongside bandmate Sho Yonashiro on SawanoHiroyuki[nZk]'s single "Outsiders", the ending theme song of the anime Fanfare of Adolescence.

 In 2023, Kono co-wrote the song "NEWSmile" for JO1's third studio album Equinox.
 It was used as the theme song of the morning news show Mezamashi 8.
 On August 22, it was announced that Kono and bandmate Keigo Sato were cast as MCs of the two-episode television program Case Study - Forbidden Love Experiment, a part of Fuji TV's program slot '.

 In 2024, Kono was appointed as a cast member of TBS Television's show ', where he appeared every Thursday from April to June.
 From June to September, Kono played Iida Tomohiro in the drama My Girlfriend's Child, which was broadcast on Kansai TV and Fuji TV.
 The drama is based on the eponymous manga series by Mamoru Aoi, where Tomohiro is one of the main character's classmates.
-On December 29, Kono was cast as the narrator of the Netflix and Prime Video distributed entertainment program The Comedy Dual.

-In 2025, Kono did the Japanese dub for the role of Jonathan in the film Snow White.
-Kono co-wrote the JO1 digital single "Be Brave!" for the live action adaptation of Bad Boys.
+In 2025, Kono did the Japanese dub for the role of Jonathan in the film Snow White. and co-wrote the JO1 digital single "Be Brave!" for the live action adaptation of Bad Boys.
+In the following year, Kono was named Mezamashi TVs monthly entertainment presenter for the month of June 2026.
+He later hosted Abema's original documentary program Celeb Secret alongside Rino Sashihara.
+Kono co-wrote the lead track of JO1's upcoming eleventh single, "Ignite", which will serve as the opening theme song for the fourth season of Tokyo Revengers.

+Endorsements

+In March 2026, Sekido's skin care brand Hada to Kokoro appointed Kono as a brand ambassador.